vin-00/WhatsAppChatAnalyser/README.md

 - **Emoji & Word Analysis**: Find the most used emojis and visualize chat trends using a word cloud.
 - **Longest Streak**: Discover the longest consecutive messaging streak.
 - **User-Level Insights**: Analyze data for the whole group or focus on individual members.
+- **Sentiment Analysis**: Classify the messages into Positive , Neutral and Negative categories.

 ## 📁 Supported Input